MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/pim/uom-conversion-per-product-variant.md

 ### Using Excel to update the unit conversions

-In case a product has many product variants with different unit conversions, it can be an advantage to export the unit conversions from the unit conversion page to an Excel sheet, update the conversions and the publish them back to Dynamics.
+If a product has many product variants with different unit conversions, it's a good idea to export the unit conversions from the **Unit conversion** page to an Excel spreadsheet, update the conversions, and then publish them back to Finance and Operations.

-The option to export to Excel and publish the edits back to Dynamics is enabled from the **Open in Microsoft office** menu item in the action pane of the Unit conversion page.
+The option to export to Excel and publish the edits back to Finance and Operations is enabled from the **Open in Microsoft office** menu item on the Action Pane on the **Unit conversion** page.